November 22, 2024

 What is a Talent Showcase?

-This expenditure accumulates, contributing to the overall costs of pursuing an acting career.
-Unavoidable expenses include:
+This adds to the already high costs of pursuing acting, which include:

 • headshots,